the living room

 Intro / what this course is about

-As we enter into a third year of mass displacement, starvation and genocide in Palestine, and amid the broader context of imperialism, fascism, expanding violence and war around the world, how can we…
+In the midst of a third year of mass displacement, starvation and genocide in Palestine, and amid the broader context of imperialism, fascism, expanding violence and war around the world, how can we…

 This matters now more than ever.
 The violence done in the name of Jewish safety continues to expand.
 Doing this work moves us toward possibilities of collective liberation.

-We will gather together both to do a deep read of this important work, and also to gesture toward what is offered within it - a space to co-metabolize our grief and moral injury, to be more attuned and responsive with ourselves and each other, and to feel a sense of belonging that is created not by militarized nation states but by our shared care and collective healing.
+We will gather together to respond to these guiding questions by engaging in a deep read of Wendy Elisheva Somerson's An Anti-Zionist Path to Embodied Jewish Healing -- a book that grapples with the way that history lives within our bodies (and will be reenacted until we heal) and explores an emergent Judaism beyond Zionism.
+Together, we'll create space to co-metabolize our grief and moral injury, be more attuned and responsive with ourselves and each other, and feel a sense of belonging that is created not by militarized nation states but by our shared care and collective healing.

 We chose the title People of the Body and the Book because Jews are known as the people of the book - for our highly intellectual and intellectualized way of being in the world - sometimes to our own detriment.
 Learning to be in our bodies and healing through the body is very much what Wes’s book is about, and what Wes believes is needed to bring about authentic Jewish healing from Zionism and in general.
 As Naomi Klein said in her endorsement of the book, “this may well be the missing piece for breaking the pattern of violence undergirding Israeli apartheid and occupation.”